Vermonster/brn/README.md

 Sections
 --------

-Meta data occurs once per regimen specification.
+Metadata occurs once per regimen specification.
 A regimen can have one or more course.
 The courses many have one or more drug and one cycle length.

-### Meta Data
+### Metadata

-The first section is the meta-data for the regimen.
+The first section is the metadata for the regimen.
 It's optional, but useful.
 The items should be in a key-value list.
-This is where the name, NCI code and other information could be placed.
+This is where the name, NCI code, and other information could be placed.

 ### Course